Italy is a biodiversity zone and home to several animal species than any other European country.

 b.
 Horned Viper

 Another venomous viper in Italy is the horned viper.
-This viper is found mostly in northeast Italy.
-It can grow 85-95 CM in length.
+This viper is found mostly in northeast Italy and can grow 85-95 cm long.

 As its name suggests, this viper has a distinctive single “horn” on its snout, which grows to a length of 5 mm and is soft and flexible.

-Both male and female vipers have a similar color pattern, but the female has less distinct and contrasting patterns.
+Both male and female vipers have similar color patterns, but the female’s patterns are less distinct and contrasting.

 The males have irregular dark brown, gray, or black marks.
-They also have a row of indistinct, dark (occasionally yellowish) spots which runs along each side, sometimes joined in a wavy band.
+They also have a row of indistinct, dark (occasionally yellowish) spots that run along each side, sometimes joined in a wavy band.

-These vipers are not aggressive and tend to be shy, except when provoked.
+These vipers are not aggressive and shy, except when provoked.
 If surprised, some may remain motionless and hiss loudly, whereas some hiss and then flee, and some will attempt to bite immediately.

-Notwithstanding, its venom is quite potent and capable of damaging the nervous system of its victim.
+Notwithstanding, its venom is potent and can damage the victim’s nervous system.

 c.
 Vipera Ursinii

-This viper is also known as meadow viper.
-The viper is considered a rare species in Italy, in danger of extinction but can be found in some areas of the central Apennines.
+This viper, also known as the meadow viper, is considered a rare species in Italy and is in danger of extinction, but it can be found in some areas of the central Apennines.

 It grows up to 50 cm long and is characterized by a thick body, narrow head, and a brown or black zig-zag stripe on its back.
 T